kocatekin/courses/2024-2025/data_structures_and_algorithms/week_6/recursion.md

 One of the most important thing in recursion is the **base case**.
 You must have a base case, otherwise the recursion will go on forever.
 You must exit at some point.

+When solving a problem in a recursive way, you must call the parent function within the function.

 ## Examples

 **Factorial**